 - A fully qualified kernel name fqkn is of the form L_0 - L_1 . - A name not containing a dash '-' is an alias.
-An alias stands for name-none, but gmp stand for auto-gmp. - The default kernel is auto-none.
+An alias stands for name-none, but gmp stands for auto-gmp. - The default kernel is auto-auto.

-3.5.
-Problems related to readline: Configure does not try very hard to find the readline library and include files.
+- 3.5.
+Problems related to readline:.
+Configure does not try very hard to find the readline library and include files.
 If they are not in a standard place, it will not find them.
-Nonetheless, it first searches the distribution toplevel for a readline directory.
-Thus, if you just want to give readline a try, as you probably should, you can get the source and compile it there (you do not need to install it).
-You can also use this feature together with a symbolic link, named readline, in the PARI toplevel directory if you have compiled the readline library somewhere else, without installing it to one of its standard locations.

-You can also invoke Configure with one of the following arguments:
+You can invoke Configure with one of the following arguments: - --with-readline[=prefix to lib/libreadline.xx and include/readline.h] - --with-readline-lib=path to libreadline.xx - --with-readline-include=path to readline.h

-'''

---with-readline[=prefix to lib/libreadline.xx and include/readline.h]

-'''

-- --with-readline-lib=path to libreadline.xx - --with-readline-include=path to readline.h

-Technical note: Configure can build GP on different architectures simultaneously from the same toplevel sources.
-Instead of the readline link alluded above, you can create readline-osname-arch, using the same naming conventions as for the 0xxx directory, e.g readline-linux-i686.

-Known problems:
+Known problems.